lakessurf/lakessurf.github.io/README.md

 # Lakes.Surf

 🌊 Welcome to the code repository of lakes.surf 🌊

 Todo
 -add wind to forecast chart
 -add Point Pelee to forecast chart
 -change colour scheme

+By Mike Krupski